Dental Sealants: The basics.

 A) What are dental sealants?

-A sealant is a thin coating or layer of filler that’s been bonded into the pits and grooves of a tooth.
+A sealant is a thin plastic coating that’s been bonded into the pits and grooves of a tooth.
 (The formal term for this preventive measure is “pit and fissure” sealants.)
-The most commonly used type of sealing material is plastic that’s clear or white in color.
+The most commonly used type of sealing material is plastic that is clear or white.

 Sealants are most frequently placed on the chewing surface of teeth (because that’s where most of a tooth’s grooves lie).
-But they can also extend onto the cheek or tongue sides of teeth too (either as a continuous or separate application), depending on what additional pits and fissures are found there.
+But they can also extend onto the cheek or tongue sides of teeth (either as a continuous or separate application), depending on whatever additional nooks and crannies are found there.

-There’s nothing new about the use of sealants.
-Dentists have been placing them since the late 1960s.
+There’s nothing new about the use of sealants as a protective shield for teeth.
+Dentists have been placing them since the late 1960s (the decade when the science of bonding dental materials and restoratives to tooth enamel first became widely implemented in dentistry).

 Why are they placed?

-Dental sealants are a technique that can be used to help to protect teeth from the formation of tooth decay.
+Dental sealant placement is a technique that can help to protect vulnerable areas of teeth from the formation of tooth decay.
 Here’s how they work:

 The underlying concern.